Skip to main content

 • story

-• “A very surprisingly well-written story with unique characters with their own personality and connections to the main character.”
+• “A very surprisingly well-written story with unique characters who have their own personality and connections to the main character.”

 • “The story has a lot of moments that lacked continuity and seemed very random and unfocused.”